 Here the 3 essential steps you need to follow:

-- Start by browning your sausage & remove it from the pot.
+- Start by browning your uncased sausage & remove it from the pot.

-- Add onions & garlic and cook for 5 minutes.
+- Add onions & garlic to now empty and warm pot, and cook for 5 minutes.
 Add your cauliflower and chicken stock.
 Cook until cauliflower becomes very soft and blend.

-- Add back the sausage, the frozen kale, heavy cream and the paprika.
+- Add the cooked sausage back in, add in the frozen kale, heavy cream and the paprika.

 If you’re thinking that the real Zuppa Toscana is not blended, therefore this is not good.
 You’re right, and wrong.
 It usually is not blended, yes, but because we are using cauliflower, blending the soup makes a HUGE difference.